 2011 Field Program

-In 2011 a ground-based IP and Mag geophysical survey was carried out in the Central Mo-Cu Zone, of the results, two geophysical signatures are of particular interest for follow-up work.
+In 2011 a ground-based geophysical survey was carried out in the Central Mo-Cu Zone, of the results, two geophysical signatures are of particular interest for follow-up work.

-Future work recommendations include the inversion of the 2011 geophysical dataset and ground-truthing of two geophysical targets by detailed lithological and alteration mapping plus chip/channel sampling of prospective outcrops at those targets.
-Considering the known scale of mineralization in the area, coupled with the 2011 geophysical survey and recommended follow-up ground-truthing, identification of high-quality diamond-drill targets should be achievable for the next field season.
+Future work recommendations include the inversion of the 2011 geophysical dataset and ground-truthing of the two geophysical targets by detailed lithological and alteration mapping plus chip/channel sampling of prospective outcrops at those targets.
+Considering the known scale of mineralization in the area, coupled with the 2011 geophysical survey and recommended follow-up ground-truthing, sound, high-quality diamond-drill targets should be achievable for the next field season.